CEMeNT-PSAAP/MCDC/docs/source/developer_guide/architecture/python_first_numba_accelerated_design.rst

 Portability also increases compiler, backend, and validation work.
 MC/DC accepts these costs so that maintained features can share transport logic across Python, CPU, and GPU execution rather than becoming separate implementations that may drift apart.
-Practical constraints are covered in :doc:`../extending/writing_numba_compatible_transport_code`; mode-specific execution mechanisms are covered in :doc:`transport_execution`.
+Use :doc:`../extending/writing_numba_compatible_transport_code` for practical constraints and :doc:`transport_execution` for mode-specific execution mechanisms.

 Related Design Choices
 ----------------------